-Che ck the appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi nitive Proxy Statement Defi nitive Additional Materials Solid citing Material Pursuant to Section 240.14a-12 ANSYS, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent o f Filing Fee (Check the appropriate box): \boxtimes No fee required. \square Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Che ck the appropriate box: $\boxtimes$ Preli minary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material Pursuant to Section 240.14a-12 ANSYS, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent o f Filing Fee (Check the appropriate box): $\boxtimes$ No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
 1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: